Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 Lastly, marriage records dating back to before the Bureau of Vital Statistics began recording could also potentially be found through churches; church records may even provide insight or answers to those tracking their genealogy.

-How To Obtain Miami-Dade County Criminal Records
+How To Acquire Miami-Dade County Criminal Records

 Miami-Dade County public records include criminal records, which show arrests, outstanding warrants, information from police records and court cases, and other relevant criminal history information.
 Searchers who look up someone’s criminal record can even see charges that are still pending.